 Questioning the role of design in times of global transformations

 Present discourses in design research, art, cultural studies, media studies, philosophy, and social science are dominated by the much-debated concept of the ‘Anthropocene,’ which supposedly elicits a heightened sensitivity for the negative impact that anthropocentric policies and technologies continue to have on our planet, and thus on the terms and conditions of humanity’s long-term survival.
 Against the backdrop of catastrophe and normalized crisis, designers as problem-solvers and agents of material-visual culture are called upon to draft speculative scenarios, construct artificial worlds, and develop smart solutions.
 However, the current tendency to see global crisis first and foremost as a worldwide design competition has deservedly received much criticism.
 Against this backdrop, we feel urged to ask: How can design make a significant contribution to a more just society and sustainable forms of living without impeding or compromising bottom-up initiatives?
 How can it foster political and social engagement beyond user-centered or speculative approaches?
 How can design practice and theory influence how problems are approached without marginalizing the voices of those who are most directly affected?
 How can designers intervene in environmental issues without turning them into design projects that value aesthetics over commitment?
+What strategies are being formulated by different approaches to design education?
 Finally, what specific function does the mode of (design) research have: how can scholarly reflexivity and alternative forms of knowledge be combined with concrete social commitment?

 The characterization of design as a mode of social and environmental transformation has a long tradition.
 Decades ago, design scholars such as Herbert Simon, Otl Aicher, Victor Papanek, Tomás Maldonado, Horst Rittel, and Lucius Burckhardt drew attention to the fundamentally artificial character of what we call environment and emphasized the central role of design in creating futures and pasts.
 Papanek’s Design for the Real World (1971) provided an important impetus for critically revisiting the Western-Modernist foundations of design and the resulting concepts, artefacts, and applications.
 Various contributions to the history and theory of participatory design or social design (Brock, 1977; Binder et al., 2011; Manzini, 2015; Margolin, 2015; Banz, 2016) have further directed attention to the power dynamics characteristic for design and the determining effects of design.
 It is now more crucial than ever to reflect critically on the image of design as an omnipotent problem-solving activity for the ‘real world,’ and to discuss concrete design projects that respond to current social and political conditions.